Cottbus

 25. July 2022

 Everyone has the right to freedom of movement and residence within the borders of each state.
 Everyone has the right to leave any country, including his own, and to return to his country.
-So why still is there visa?
+So why is there still a visa?

 mangesh kadu